busari007/busari007/README.md

 - 👋 Hi, I’m @busari007
-- 👀 I’m interested in game development and graphics design
+- 👀 I’m a full stack developer that specialises in html, css, javascript and reactjs for frontend and express for backend.
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning graphics design
 - 📫 How to reach me ; by text @+2348131032512

 <!---